mazelos/epitech-lib/README.md

-# Custom library for C
+# Custom C library for Epitech students

 A set of useful function for C.</br>
 Includes: